wonkodv/hanstool/README.md

     def edit_file(file_name:Path, line:int=0):
         pass # invoke an editor for file_name at line

-Note that, the function is stored itself under its own name in the script where it is defined, not the wrapper.
-The wrapper is stored under the command-name in the `COMMANDS` dictionary.
-The wrapper does not appear anywhere else.
+Note that, the function is stored itself under its own name in the script where it is defined.
+The command class is stored under the command-name in the `COMMANDS` dictionary, and does not appear anywhere else.
 The command has the following properties:

 *   Name is `e`.
 This would often be the function name, but can be different.